Argentina–India relations

-PM Modi Holds Talks With Argentina President Javier Milei In Buenos Aires in July, 2025.
+Prime Minister Narendra Modi holds talks with President Javier Milei in Buenos Aires, July 2025.

 Bilateral relations between the Argentine Republic and the Republic of India, have existed for decades.
-Argentina has an embassy in Delhi and a Consulate General in Mumbai whilst India has an embassy in Buenos Aires.
 Both countries are members of G20, Group of 24 and Group of 77.

 History

 Rabindranath Tagore and Victoria Ocampo in 1924.

 President Cristina Kirchner with Prime Minister Manmohan Singh and President Pratibha Patil.

 Rabindranath Tagore visited Argentina in 1924.
 He stayed there for two months as the guest of Victoria Ocampo.
 Tagore wrote a series of poems under the title "Purabi" about his stay in Argentina.
 Victoria Ocampo was awarded an honorary doctorate by the Viswa Bharati University in 1968.

 India opened a Trade Commission in Buenos Aires in 1943.
 This was converted into an embassy on 3 February 1949.
 Argentina had established a consulate in Calcutta in the 1920s.
 In 1950, it was transferred to Delhi as an embassy.
 Argentina opened a Consulate General in Mumbai in April 2009.

-Argentine President Arturo Frondizi visited India in December 1961, the first state visit by an Argentine President.
-President Reynaldo Bignone visited in 1983 to attend the NAM summit.
-President Raul Alfonsin was the chief guest on Republic Day in 1985.
-President Carlos Menem visited India in March 1994 and President Cristina Kirchner in October 2009.
-Mauricio Macri visited India in February 2019 as President of Argentina.
-President Alberto Fernandez Visited India in September 2023 to attend the G 20 Summit in New Delhi.

-In 1968, Indira Gandhi became the first Indian Prime Minister to visit Argentina.
-President Zail Singh visited the country in April 1984.
-P. V. Narasimha Rao visited Argentina in 1995 to attend the G-15 Summit.
-In 2025, Prime Minister Narendra Modi became the first Indian Prime Minister to visit Argentina in 57 years.